-State Design Review in South Australia
+Design Review in South Australia

 Contents

 Introduction 2

-What is State Design Review?
+What is Design Review?
 4

 Principles of Good Design 8

-The Role of State Design Review 10
+The Role of Design Review 10

 The Benefits of Design Review 14

 A Panel Member's Perspective by Susan Phillips 16

 Principles of Design Review 18

 Delivering the Principles of Design Review 22

-Additional State Design Review Resources 27
+Additional Design Review Resources 27

 Introduction

-This Guide describes the role and value of State Design Review in South Australia, providing practical advice to those involved or interested in State Design Review and the Development Assessment pre-lodgement process in South Australia.
+This Guide describes the role and value of Design Review in South Australia, providing practical advice to those involved or interested in Design Review and the Development Assessment prelodgement process in South Australia.

-The State Design Review program was formed in 2011 under a licensing agreement with Design Council Cabe UK and has since become a reliable method of promoting good design in South Australia.
+The Design Review program was formed in 2011 under a licensing agreement with Design Council Cabe UK and has since become a reliable method of promoting good design in South Australia.
 It is an efficient and cost effective way to improve the quality of design outcomes in the built environment.

-The State Design Review Program is led by the South Australian Government Architect with support by staff from the Office for Design and Architecture SA (ODASA), within the Department for Housing and Urban Development (DHUD).
+The Design Review Program is led by the South Australian Government Architect and Associate Government Architect, with support by staff from the Office for Design and Architecture SA (ODASA), within the Department for Planning, Transport and Infrastructure (DPTI).

-What is State Design Review?
+What is Design Review?

-State Design Review is an independent evaluation process in which a panel of built environment experts reviews the design quality of development proposals.
-It's a free and confidential service available to certain projects, as described in The Role of State Design Review.
+Design Review is an independent evaluation process in which a panel of built environment experts reviews the design quality of development proposals.
+It's a free and confidential service available to certain projects, as described in The Role of Design Review.
 Design Review involves the presentation of a proposal to a panel of built environment experts.
-This presentation is supported by visual presentations that illustrate the scheme and may also include a physical model of the project in its context.
-Further information regarding presentation material can be found in the publication Preparing for State Design Review.
+This presentation is supported by A1 panels that visually illustrate the scheme and may also include a physical model of the project in its context.
+Further information regarding presentation material can be found in the publication Preparing for Design Review.
 The panel then reviews, discusses and expresses its views on the proposal.
-At the conclusion of the review, the Chair summarises the panel discussion, which then informs the Government Architect or nominated Chair's recommendations letter to the proponent representative.
-A minimum of two (2) to three (3) Design Review sessions are advised to encourage genuine engagement and optimise opportunities for design response to any issues identified.
-Importantly, the role of Design Review is not to redesign proposals, but to assist in exploring alternative design approaches to achieve an optimum outcome.
+At the conclusion of the review, the Chair summarises the panel discussion, which then informs the Government Architect, Associate Government Architect or nominated Chair's recommendations letter to the nominated proponent representative.
+Where concerns have been raised in the recommendations letter, further Design Review sessions are advised.
+Importantly, the role of Design Review is not to redesign proposals, but offer suggestions for alternative design approaches where potential for improved outcomes is identified.
 Design Review is guided by the Principles of Good Design which focus on how buildings and places can meet the needs of the people who use them.
 These overarching principles inform the design quality evaluation.
 The Planning, Development and Infrastructure Act 2016 contains principles of high-quality design relating to urban renewal, activation and liveability, sustainability, investment and integrated delivery.